kyma-project/istio/docs/contributor/adr/0015-networkpolicies-istio-kyma-system.md

 This will terminate any existing TCP connections and allow the new policies to be enforced without delay.
 This means that a restart should happen whenever the value of `enableModuleNetworkPolicies` is changed from `false` to `true` or vice versa, to ensure that the correct policies are applied based on the user's choice.

+### User impact

+To ensure that the connectivity between istio-ingressgateway and user workloads is maintained when NetworkPolicy support is enabled, users will need to label the pods in their namespaces that should be accessible from the `istio-ingressgateway` with the label `networking.kyma-project.io/from-ingressgateway: allowed`.

+### Default-deny policies in user namespaces
+If the user desires to run under a default-deny policy in their namespaces, they will need to create appropriate NetworkPolicies to allow traffic from the `istio-ingressgateway` to their workloads.
+This will not be automatically handled by the Istio module, as it is outside the `istio-system` or `kyma-system` namespace, but it will be documented as a requirement for users who want to enable NetworkPolicy support.